 When the pipes freeze and bust it’s a mess (another reason to get a smart home thermostat).
 But it’s way worse if you didn’t know that it happened.
 So I generally recommend that you look into a couple of different options for water sensors.

 Samsung SmartThings makes a great WI-Fi sensor that you can add right into your system.
 However, there are other good options.
 D-link makes an excellent option for you as well with their D-Link DCH-S160 wi-fi water sensor.

-You can check the current pricing for both of them here.
 The newest thing that I have seen is the leak prevention systems from Guardian.
 They actually shut off the main water valve in your house automatically if a leak is detected.

 6. Smart Vacuum’s

 People tend to chuckle to themselves when they find out that I have a Roomba in my house.
 When I ask them why they laugh.
 It’s mostly because they wonder if they really work.